 If Romney has a fast and tidy nomination wrap-up, he can choose a running mate who personifies mainstream competence, maximizing the decision in the minds of moderate, independent, and swing voters that 2012 is a referendum election focused on the president.
 This scenario clearly provides a higher percentage shot for the GOP than one that presents an alternative vision of the country.
 A choice election rather than a referendum could go either way for Republicans.

-This article appears in the Nov.
-22, 2011, edition of National Journal Daily.
+This article appears in the November 22, 2011, edition of NJ Daily.